sstumbo-portfolio/portfolio/_posts/2024-05-01-explaining-to-a-2nd-grader-how-electric-guitars-actually-work.md

 > "How?"

+The alarms were going off in my Technical Writer Brain, as I felt the urgent need to research, learn everything I could, then convey the information clearly and concisely to a child.

-So I would like to welcome you to my quest to explain electric guitars to my 2nd grader!
+Welcome to my quest to explain electric guitars to my 2nd grader!
 While I am simplifying the language for a child, this information should be helpful to readers of any age who wish to understand the basics of an electric guitar.

 In order to understand how a guitar's pickups work, it's important to also understand the other parts of an electric guitar and what each of them does.
 Let's discuss strings, pickups and signal processing, and amplification.